appsmithorg/appsmith-docs/website/docs/connect-data/how-to-guides/fetch-and-filter-data-in-sql.md

 Server-side pagination allows you to manage and display large datasets within your application.
 It involves fetching and displaying only a portion of data from the server at a time, enhancing performance.

-You can use either a Table or List widget to display the paginated data, and you can implement pagination with offset or cursor-based techniques by using the reference property of these widgets, like:
+You can use either a Table or List widget to display the paginated data, and you can implement pagination with offset or cursor-based techniques by using the reference properties of these widgets.

 <dd>

-*Example:* Create a query to fetch data from the database using `pageSize`, and `pageOffset` reference properties to implement pagination:
+*Example:* Create a query to fetch data from the database using `pageSize`, and `pageOffset` reference properties:

 ```sql